On the embeddings of selfadjoint operator spaces: Co-universality in different classes

 \subsection{Acknowledgements}

 The authors would like to thank Travis Russell for the helpful comments on a draft of this manuscript, that led to Corollary \ref{C:Wun=Run} and Remark \ref{R:unique}.
+The authors would like to thank the referee for the constructive comments and remarks that helped improve the submitted manuscript.
 Alexandros Chatzinikolaou, Evgenios Kakariadis and Apollonas Paras\-kevas acknowledge that this research work was supported within the framework of the National Recovery and Resilience Plan Greece 2.0, funded by the European Union - NextGenerationEU (Implementation Body: HFRI.
 Project name: Noncommutative Analysis: Operator Systems and Nonlocality.
 HFRI Project Number: 015825).
 Sam Kim acknowledges that this research work was supported by the Research Foundation Flanders (FWO) research project G085020N and the internal KU Leuven funds project number C14/19/088.
 Apollonas Paraskevas acknowledges that this research work was supported by the Hellenic Foundation for Research and Innovation (HFRI) under the 5th Call for HFRI PhD Fellowships (Fellowship Number: 19145).
 Research work for this project was undertaken during the ``Operator Systems and Applications" meeting at Banff (February 2025), and the ``Noncommutative Analysis: Operator systems and nonlocality" Summer School at Samos (July 2025).
 The authors would like to thank the Banff International Research Station and the University of Aegean for the hospitality.

 \begin{open} For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript (AAM) version arising. \end{open}